-The surveys were adapted based on the focus group feedback.
-These surveys were distributed across two phases at six institutions- Waterloo, Queens and Calgary for the first phase and Western, Windsor and Brock for the second phase.
+The surveys were then adapted based on the focus group feedback.
+Using a SSHRC Insight Development Grant, the adapted surveys were distributed across two phases at six institutions- Waterloo, Queens and Calgary for the first phase and Western, Windsor and Brock for the second phase.
 The results of the second phase can be found in the Institutional Teaching Culture Perception Surveys 2018 Preliminary Report for the Research Ethics Board.
-For other reports, visit our Publications, Presentations, and Awards page.